w3f/polkadot-wiki/docs/learn/learn-phragmen.md

 ### Rationale

-While this method works well if all voters have equal weight, this is not the case in
+While this method works well if all voters have equal weight, this is not the case in Polkadot.
-{{ polkadot: Polkadot. :polkadot }}{{ kusama: Kusama. :kusama }} Elections for both validators and candidates for the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Council are weighted by the number of tokens held by the voters.
+Elections for both validators and candidates for the Council are weighted by the number of tokens held by the voters.
 This makes elections more similar to a corporate shareholder election than a traditional political election, where some members have more pull than others.
 Someone with a single token will have much less voting power than someone with 100.
 Although this may seem anti-democratic, in a pseudonymous system, it is trivial for someone with 100 tokens to create 100 different accounts and spread their wealth to all of their pseudonyms.

 Therefore, not only do we want to allow voters to have their preferences expressed in the result, but do so while keeping as equal a distribution of their stake as possible and express the wishes of